Legal Insurance in Germany: Helping You Know Your Rights

 Usually, it is advisable to have a deductible (“Selbstbeteiligung”) agreed upon in your contract.
 The amount depends on your coverage and can range from 150 € up to 1.000 €.

-Deductible means that in the event of a legal dispute you will have to pay the first 150 or 1.000 € out of your own pocket and the rest is covered by the insurance company.
+Deductible means that in the event of a legal dispute, you will have to pay the first 150 or 1.000 € out of your pocket, and the rest is covered by the insurance company.

-We recommend you to choose an insurance policy with a deductible because on the one hand it helps to reduce the premium costs and on the other hand some coverage is only possible with a deductible.
+We recommend you choose an insurance policy with a deductible because, on the one hand, it helps to reduce the premium costs, and on the other hand, some coverage is only possible with a deductible.

 Our recommendation for a combination of private legal insurance

-For your general legal insurance, you can imagine it just like building blocks.
+For your general legal insurance, you can imagine it as just building blocks.
 You can combine them to create insurance coverage according to your wishes and needs.

 It is advisable to start off with the Private coverage and then add on any of the additional coverages mentioned above.
 As a stand-alone solution, you can take either Private or Traffic.
 The Job and Housing part are usually only available in combination with Private coverage.